Ubaydullo99/windows1/env_create.md

-## 2.Creating a Virtual Environment with Python 3.7:
+## 2. Creating a Virtual Environment with Python 3.7:
 First, ensure you have Python 3.7 installed on your system.

 For Windows: